aterris/epic-post-type/ReadMe.txt

 = WTF? =

 If you want to speed up your Custom Post Type workflow, you'll want to use this.
+The code should be self explanatory, but we'll be creating documentaiton for it soon enough my chippies.

 == Changelog ==